Sandboarding in Lancelin is inexpensive, click here to rent a board from as little as $12, and fun. So what’s involved?

 If you deviate from the route in the image, there is a real chance you will end up bogged.
 So stay on the hard track.
 It’s worth noting that most hire car companies forbid you taking their 2-wheel-drive vehicles off road, so be warned.

 If you want to go deep into the off-road area, you definitely will need a 4-wheel-drive vehicle.
 You will also want to be very careful if you’re a novice 4WD’er as the dunes are dangerous (yes, deaths occur).

 If you’re not confident driving into the off-road area with your 2-wheel-drive vehicle, simply park it on Bootoo Street and walk in.
 You can also park in the clearing on the left of the track about 20 metres in as can be seen on the picture above.
 The walk is about 300 metres across soft sand and hard rock.

-You can collect your rental board from 7am, 7 days a week and if you have good balance e.g. can ride a skateboard or snowboard, you’ll probably be able to get down the hill standing, otherwise ride sitting down which takes no skill.
-As to what you should wear?
-That’s up to you.
-If it’s windy or you fall a lot while sandboarding, you will end up with sand all through your clothes, so plan for that.
-You might want to bring goggles to stop sand irritating your eyes and be aware that you will need to climb to the top of the dune in order to glide down, so you will exert energy heading back up.
+You can collect your rental board from 7am, 7 days a week, and if you have good balance e.g. can ride a skateboard or snowboard, you’ll probably be able to get down the hill standing, otherwise ride sitting down, which takes no skill.

-Also be aware that there are no facilities whatsoever at the dunes e.g. toilets/shops etc. So take care of that on your way through the town and have yourself a top day – it’s an awesome destination!
+Also be aware that there are no facilities whatsoever at the dunes e.g. toilets/shops etc. So take care of that on your way through the town, and have yourself a top day – it’s an awesome destination!